oconnor663/jacko.io/posts/async_io.md

 Let's get this working on the Playground by putting the client and server together in one program.
 Since they're both blocking, we'll have to run them on separate threads.
-We'll rename their `main` functions to `client_main` and `server_main`, and while we're at it we'll run ten clients together at the same time:[^unwrap]
+We'll rename their `main` functions to `client_main` and `server_main`, and while we're at it we'll run ten clients at the same time:[^unwrap]

 [^unwrap]: Note that the return type of `handle.join()` in this example is